olexmal/ragu/docs/API_REFERENCE.md

 #### `POST /embed-url`

 Start a background job to scrape and embed content from a URL.
-This endpoint uses Celery for asynchronous processing.
+This endpoint runs asynchronously via the Kafka-backed task pipeline (locally simulated by `ScrapeTaskService`).

 **Authentication:** Required if `AUTH_REQUIRED_FOR=write` or `all`